sksorde/node-siebel/node-siebel-rest/siebel-claims-native/README.md

 ## Siebel Claims Demo

 This project was built using React-native and deployed to Expo.
 Yarn was the build tool.
+The intended target for this project is a mobile device - IOS or android.

 It requires the following dev tools installed on the build machine:
  - Nodejs
  - Yarn